12.2.5 Sword Types and Static Properties

 |Yes, it does.
 Young's modulus of a composite material with large

 percentages of other atoms will be some kind of average of the individual moduli of the constituents.
 I have shown you how

 to calculate this.

-Wootz steel for example, can be seen as a composite of ferrite (=iron) and cementite (=iron carbide Fe3C).
+Wootz steel for example, can be seen as a composite of ferrite (=iron) and cementite (=iron carbide Fe3 C).
 However, as it happens, Young's modulus of cementite, around 200 GPa, is not much different from that of iron around 210 GPa.
 You don't have to believe me, in reference 1 I give you one serious source plus the abstract of that paper.
 So no matter how you average, you end up around the value of iron.

 Of course, if you look closely you will find some differences.
 But here we don't care about differences of 10 % or so.
 We simply commit to memory:

 |I know that this contradicts a large amount of what has been written about "elastic"

 properties of composite swords.
-Pattern-welded swords are
+Pattern-welded swords are almost

 always described as a combination of a hard but brittle steel with a soft but elastic one, giving you hard and elastic as